 The “Spatial Spiral” series is an adventure in three dimensions and expands the concept of ceramics beyond traditional boundaries with very modern execution and beautiful lines that opens the work up for collectors to explore and share.
 This series has unlimited potential with each piece representing its own fore into this new world of ceramic interpretation.

-During his New York appearance, Boroniec will be showing both his foundational works of this series, as well as awe inspiring new concepts and pieces that have most recently been added to this innovative body of work, the likes of which have never been seen before in ceramic art.
+During his appearance at SoFA Chicago, Boroniec will be showing both his foundational works of this series, as well as awe inspiring new concepts and pieces that have most recently been added to this innovative body of work, the likes of which have never been seen before in ceramic art.